Postnatal (Recognised since August 2009)

 I believe in raising awareness of the newborn’s point of view, highlighting their extreme sensitivity and vulnerability and thus the need for security, reassurance and comfort.
 As a birth doula, I offer two meetings prior to the birth, and one post, plus unlimited contact by phone and email.
 I am on call for two weeks before due date until the baby is born and attend the woman from the point she feels she wants me there until the baby is born.

-Postnatally, I work, mornings, afternoons or evenings, and charge twenty pounds an hour (min 2 hours).
+Postnatally, I work, mornings, afternoons or evenings, and charge £75 for a morning or afternoon session.

-I have a lot of experience of homebirth, especially using water.
+I have a lot of experience of homebirth.
 I have had experiences of prolonged posterior births or ‘back’ labour, which with the use of different positions and breathing techniques to keep the woman calm and paced, turned out to be very positive.

-I have also been involved with births that have involved medical interventions such asventouse and epidurals, births where the women felt satisfied and content with the outcomes because they remained ‘participants’ – where their choices were active choices and came from them.
+I have also been involved with births that have involved medical interventions such as ventouse and epidurals, births where the women felt satisfied and content with the outcomes because they remained ‘participants’ – where their choices were active choices and respected.

 I have experience of Kingston, Chelsea & Westminster, St George’s, St Thomas’, St Mary’s, UCH and Queen Charlotte’s hospitals.